Skip to Content

 But don’t.

-Just dust those high places, like the tops of shadow boxes that hang on the wall or the tops of tall bookcases.
+You still need to dust those high places, like the tops of shadow boxes that hang on the wall or the tops of tall bookcases.

-The best way to clean the tops of shadow boxes/bookcases
+The best way to clean shadow boxes/bookcases

-Grab a long duster, and a stepstool if you need, and just dust the tops of the shadow boxes and bookcases.
-Dust anything that’s above eye level that you generally can’t see the top of.
+Grab a long duster or a regular cloth and a stepstool if you need and dust the tops of the shadow boxes and bookcases.

 A six panel wall hanging.